JonasOuellet/jonasouellet.github.io/_posts/2021-11-9-build-p4python-for-maya.md

-Autodesk Maya 2020 and lower uses a python27 version compiled with Visual Studio 2015 (v140 build tools).
-This restrains the utilisation of p4python version installed directly with pip.
-To use p4python in Maya, it needs to be compiled using the same build tools.
+Autodesk Maya 2020 and lower uses a version of python 2.7 compiled with Visual Studio 2015 (v140 build tools).
+This means we can't use p4python version installed directly with pip because it is compiled with a different version of visual studio.
+To use p4python in Maya, it needs to be compiled from scratch using the same build tools as the python version in Maya.

 You can download the already compiled version [here](https://1drv.ms/u/s!AmUIPYb_04PSge0RmEy9TFH1CdNHwA?e=OFFFbe)

 ## OpenSSL

-The last version of p4python must be compiled with Openssl.
-To do so, we also need to compile it with visual studio 2015.
+The last version of p4python must be compiled with OpenSSL.
+To do so, we also need to compile OpenSSL using visual studio 2015 build tools.

 ## Prerequisites